ytatus94/Same_Sign_3Leptons/README.md

 Use rcSetup Base,2.4.16

+v06.
+Provide set functions and luminosity now becomes an input in the cutflow.cxx
+1. Provide set functions for yt_selector.
+2. Change the type of events_pass_cutflow from int to unsigned int.
+3. Luminosity becomes an input in the cutflow.cxx.
+4. Use PRWWeight instead calculated by myself.

 v05.
 Add _IS_DATA_ and _IS_MC_ in the preprocessor
 The code knows to use data or MC once the #define _IS_MC_ and #define _IS_DATA_ set correctly.